 By 1810 William Bullock had moved to London to create his famous museum in the Egyptian Hall in Piccadilly.
 In 1812 George sold the contents of his premises: ‘Fashionable Modern Furniture… of Mr George Bullock who is going to reside in London’ [Liverpool Mercury, 28 August 1812].
+Even before his move Bullock was in touch with Lewis Vulliamy, from whom he had commissioned metal chimney-piece ornaments for an unknown client.
+Two letters relating to this commission, dated 1 and 24 February 1812, are in the Vulliamy records at the National Archives [NA, C104/57 (I), Letter Book No 2, ff.
+60 & 62].
 He was however still included in the Liverpool directories for 1813 and 1814, and the final sale of his Liverpool stock was held on 21 November 1814, so it is possible that he maintained premises there.
 Indeed, a design for a sofa intended for Drumlanrig Castle for the Duchess of Buccleuch, is inscribed ‘Liverpool Octr 16 1813’ [Buccleuch Archives].
 Bullock was first listed in London in 1813: ‘Bullock, George, upholsterers, Grecian Rooms, Egyptian Hall Piccadilly’ [Post Office Directory, 1813].
 On 1 January 1814 he signed a lease on 4 Tenterden Street and by 1815 was established as ‘Sculptor, 4 Tenterden Street, Hanover Square, Mona Marble and Furniture Works, Oxford Street’ [Post Office Directory, 1815].
 At Christmas 1817 ‘George Bullock and Charles Fraser of the Mona Marble Works Oxford Street Cabinetmakers and Upholders’ were insured for £3,800 [GL, Sun MS vol. 471, ref.
 925754].
-These were his premises until his death on 29 April 1818 [Parish Register.
-Register of the Inscriptions affixed to the Coffins deposited at the Burying Ground in St George’s Row.
-Burial Fee Book, City of Westminster Archive Centre; www.findmypast.co.uk].
+These were his premises until his death on 29 April 1818 [Parish Register, Register of the Inscriptions affixed to the Coffins deposited at the Burying Ground in St George’s Row.
+Burial Fee Book, City of Westminster Archive Centre].
 The workshops did not finally close until 1819, when the contents of Tenterden Street and Oxford Street were sold: The Whole of the Finished Stock of that highly ingenious artist Mr. George Bullock, Dec.
 [Christie’s, 3-5 May 1819], and A Catalogue of All the Valuable Unmanufactured Stock in Trade of Mr. George Bullock, Dec.
 [Christie’s, 13-15 May 1819].

 It is evident from the considerable corpus of documented work, much of which has been identified since Clive Wainwright’s original DEFM entry (1986), that Bullock uses a wide range of exotic woods and marbles in his furniture production.
 Later in his career, however, he made a particular virtue of using native British woods and marbles.
 There were strong commercial and patriotic reasons for this during the Napoleonic wars, although a similar move towards native woods also took place in France.
 His use of native woods and marbles was often commented upon: ‘British Oak Furniture — This novel article first brought to a degree of perfection by Mr Bullock’ [The Times, 1 July 1819].
 In a geological lecture in Liverpool a Mr Bakewell described Mona marble as ‘a beautiful Green Stone which is found in a part of the island of Angelsea the property of Mr George Bullock’ [Liverpool Mercury, 30 August 1811].
 Bullock also used Scottish marbles (illus.
 Wainwright et al. (1988), no. 9).
 Two oak boxes by Bullock (illus.
 Wainwright et al. (1988), no. 32) contain samples of various marbles and one has the words ‘Mona Marble’ inlaid into its top: were the original samples in these boxes, acquired in 1819 by Sir William Gordon Cumming (see commissions below) perhaps shown to customers by Bullock?
 Bullock first mentioned ‘specimens of his quarries in Anglesea’ in 1806.
 Mona marble chimney pieces were illustrated along with Bullock furniture in Ackermann's The Repository of Arts, Literature, Commerce, Manufactures, Fashions and Politics (illus.
 Wainwright et al. (1988), no. 56) during his lifetime, and later.